vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

       “We employ a randomized control trial ...
 We randomly assigned students into treatment and control groups.” (p.
 6)
     analysis: >
-      First Paragraph: The ERCT ‘C’ criterion requires that randomization occur at the class level (or at least not student-level within the same classroom) unless an approved exception applies (e.g., personal tutoring).
+      The ERCT ‘C’ criterion requires that randomization occur at the class level (or at least not student-level within the same classroom) unless an approved exception applies (e.g., personal tutoring).
 In the paper, the authors state: “We employ a randomized control trial testing the effects